What is the admission timeline?

-Applications received after February 1st will be considered on a rolling basis subject to availability.
+Applications received from February 1st onwards will be considered on a rolling basis subject to availability.

 Applications received after April 30th will be considered LATE APPLICATIONS and may not be fully processed by the start of the new academic year, especially if entrance tests and interviews need to be scheduled.

 The final decision on acceptance is determined by the Director and is based on advice from the Heads of Schools.
-The School reserves the right to decline a student and has no obligation to justify its decision.
+The school reserves the right to decline a student, and it has no obligation to justify its decision.

 Is it possible to visit the school?